 And it was painful.

-I was coughing so much, couldn't stop.
+I was coughing so much.

 That's a nightmare.

-well, it's you know, you don't want to know the color of it either.
+Well, it's, you know, you don't want to know the color of it either.

-That means you need, you know, some some type of medicine of some kind, which is on order.
+That means you need, you know, some type of medicine of some kind, which is on order.

 If only we had a great health care plan that our president would try to help us with.

-If only I had Dr. Josh Umper to call and I could just run down and say, okay, I need a Z pack, can I have a Z pack, please?
+If only I had Dr. Josh Umber to call and I could just run down and say, okay, I need a Z pack.

 You better get on that radio union real quick.